 Customer information;

-Business strategy; and
+Business strategy (e.g. plans concerning the design, characteristics marketing or introduction dates of products); and

 Cost structures.

-In addition, and as mentioned in Section 2.1, local insurers would also be prohibited from segmenting and allocating sections of the market between each other, or any practice which is collusive or leads to the fixing of prices.
+In addition, and as mentioned in Section 2.1, local insurers are also be prohibited from the fixing of prices, allocating markets between one another, or collusive tendering.

 Assessment of openASSA’s Activities

-In assessing the potential for anti-competitiveness, we have asked whether any of openASSA’s activities would be detrimental to the quality of products in the market, to the competitiveness of pricing, or to the end consumer.
-We have also considered whether it reduces the extent to which companies act independently in the market.
+In assessing the potential for anti-competitiveness, we have asked whether any of openASSA’s activities would be detrimental to the quality of products in the market, the competitiveness of pricing, or the end consumer.
+We have also considered whether these activities reduce the extent to which insurers act independently in the market.

-With this in mind, openASSA does not appear to be an anti-competitive initiative because it does not coordinate behaviours in the market and it does not stop (or discourage) companies from pricing or developing products independently.
-In addition, it is difficult to see how it could be detrimental to the quality of products, to the competitiveness of pricing, or to the end consumer.
-On the contrary, if openASSA is successful, it may even increase competition in the insurance sector by allowing smaller enterprises to perform complex actuarial modelling without the need for expensive proprietary software solutions.
+With this in mind, openASSA does not appear to be an anti-competitive initiative because it does not coordinate behaviours in the market and it does not stop (or discourage) insurers from pricing or developing products independently.
+In addition, it is difficult to see how it could be detrimental to the quality of products, the competitiveness of pricing, or the end consumer.
+On the contrary, if openASSA is successful, it may even increase competition in the insurance sector by allowing smaller insurers to perform complex actuarial modelling without the need for expensive proprietary software solutions.

-After all, even if every participant in the market makes use of the modelling environment or any of the open source libraries, they would still need to develop their own models and use their own assumptions for various parameter values.
-As such, the development and use of the modelling environment and libraries does not prescribe how market participants go about their modelling activities, nor does it prescribe the results participants would obtain from various modelling activities.
+After all, even if every insurer makes use of the modelling environment or any of the open source libraries, they would still need to develop their own models and use their own assumptions for various parameter values.
+As such, the development and use of the modelling environment and libraries does not prescribe how insurers go about their modelling activities, nor does it prescribe the results participants would obtain from various modelling activities.
 This is due to the fact that libraries would use standard non-company-specific actuarial modelling techniques or methodologies prescribed by legislation, accounting standards, or professional guidance.

-A successful openASSA project would simply mean that market participants have access to a set of open source tools to be used as they see fit, if at all.
-In effect, this is no different from the existing situation where companies use third-party proprietary software with standard libraries and adapt the code as required for their specific modelling requirements.
+A successful openASSA project would simply mean that insurers have access to a set of open source tools to be used as they see fit, if at all.
+In effect, this is no different from the existing situation where insurers use third-party proprietary software with standard libraries and adapt the code as required for their specific modelling requirements.

-However, there is a risk that participants (knowingly or unknowingly) behave anti-competitively by sharing sensitive information with participants who work for competing companies.
+However, there is a risk that insurers (knowingly or unknowingly) behave anti-competitively by sharing competitively sensitive information with one another.
 In order to mitigate this risk, openASSA could include a clause in the Contributor License Agreement which indicates the types of information that contributors should not share.
 In addition, before proceeding with any new software builds, we should assess and record whether the build in question could negatively influence behaviour to the detriment of policyholders.
 Finally, in order to ensure transparency at all stages, we should keep clear records of meeting agendas and minutes of meetings.

 Working Group Recommendation